-- These files are not version controlled.
-Filenames change, locations change, passwords change from time to time, some new information appears, other is removed.
-And you can not tell for sure which version of the configuration file was used with each commit.
+These files are not version controlled.
+Filenames, locations, and passwords change from time to time, or new information appears, and other information is removed.
+When secrets are stored separately from your repo, you can not tell for sure which version of the configuration file was used with each commit or deploy.

-- When building the automated deployment system there will be one extra step: download and place these secret-configuration files where they need to be.
-So you have to maintain an extra secure server, where everything is stored.
+When building the automated deployment system there will be one extra step: download and place these secret-configuration files where they need to be.
+This also means you have to maintain extra secure servers where all your secrets are stored.

 git-secret solve these problems?

-gitrepository, so you will have all the changes for every commit.
+gitrepository, providing a history of changes for every commit.

-git secret reveal, so it will automatically decrypt all the required files.
+git secret revealto decrypt all the secret files.

 git-secret is a bash tool to store your private data inside a